-- 1. From the Options main menu, select Module.
-The Module Options dialog box opens. - Select a module in the tree and change Module Load Mode by selecting the appropriate radio button.
+- 1. From the Options menu, select Modules.
+The Modules dialog opens. - 2.
+In the modules tree, select a module. - 3.
+In the Module Load Mode area, select the appropriate loading mode.

-Modules, which are used very frequently, should be set in the Always load mode.
+Frequently used modules should be set in the Always load mode.

-Modules, which are used only occasionally, should be set in the Autoload mode (or Autoload with prompt if you like to have more control on the loading behavior).
+Occasionally used modules should be set in the Autoload mode (or Autoload with prompt if you like to have more control on the loading behavior).

-Modules, which are used only very rarely, can be put in the Manual load mode.
+Very rarely used modules, can be set in the Manual load mode.
 Another frequent case where modules can be set into Manual load mode is when modules represent some software library, which is not expected to change.
-See the paragraph 1.6.1 Indexing below.